chmouel/snazy/README.md

 ## Build from source

-Snazy is using rust, if you want to compile it directly you just need to checkout the source and run `cargo install`.
+Snazy is using rust, if you want to compile it directly you just need to checkout the source and run `cargo build`.

 ## Usage